Let's tackle illicit trade head on

 Illicit trade also undermines the concept of a free and open market, which is fundamental to improving competitiveness, increasing investment, creating jobs, and improving the economic situation of not only Kenya but also of the EAC partner states.

-In light of this, the Kenya Association of Manufacturers (KAM) continues to work with the government to create awareness among consumers on the presence of counterfeit products in the market.
+In light of this, the Kenya Association of Manufacturers (KAM) continues to work with the government and agencies to create awareness among consumers of counterfeit products in the market.

 KAM also advocates for inter-agency collaboration among the national enforcement institutions mandated to combat various forms of illicit trade.